mohryanam-id/gtl-backend-test-automation/README.md

 ## Summary

 - dummyapi to help simulating the endpoint, It is using OpenAPI specs and Flask.
-- Requests module and Pytest Framework for the testing, and Allure Framework for the reporting.
+- Pytest Framework for the testing, and Allure Framework for the reporting.
 - The flow to compare the file is like below:

 ```text